esm234/ourgoal/ANALYTICS_SETUP.md

 1. Go to [Google Analytics](https://analytics.google.com/)
 2. Click "Start measuring"
 3. Create an account named "Our Goal Platform"
-4. Set up a property for "ourgoal.pages.dev"
+4. Set up a property for "ourgoal.site"
 5. Choose "Web" as the platform

 ### 2. Install GA4 Tracking Code